 New Zealand - Kia ora!

-Marquesans are really keen on tattoos, a lot of people had them, and were very pleased to see ours!
-A lot of foreigners come here to get tattoos, including an old salt we met, the captain of a 70-foot steel boat.
+Marquesans were really keen on tattoos, a lot of people had them, and were very pleased to see ours!
+A lot of foreigners would come here to get tattoos, including an old salt we met, the captain of a 70-foot steel boat.
 If you asked him about tattoos, he would tell you, in a broken English accent, that he cared little for them.
 Don't ask me how, but he ended up with some ink on his shoulder, even then, he wasn't too fond of my black-out tattoo.

 - 'What does it mean?'